James C. Quayle

-Early life
+Background

 Quayle was born in Joliet, Illinois, the son of Robert H. and Marie Cline Quayle.
 He attended DePauw University, where he was a member of Delta Kappa Epsilon.
 After graduating in 1943, Quayle joined the United States Marine Corps and served in an air transport wing in the Pacific Theater during World War II.

-Family

 After the war, Quayle married Corinne Pulliam, the daughter of wealthy newspaper publisher Eugene C. Pulliam, at Indiana University.
 Their marriage united two families that shared a strong passion for the newspaper business.
 Pulliam is the daughter of Eugene C. Pulliam, former owner of The Indianapolis Star and The Indianapolis News and the half-sister of Eugene S. Pulliam, for whom the school of journalism at Butler University is named.
 The couple had four children, including future Indiana Senator and U.S. Vice-President James Danforth "Dan" Quayle, named after one of the elder Quayle's wartime comrades and fraternity brother.